Building example design using Docker image#

 a fork of the OpenROAD-flow-scripts git repository, you can still use

-the docker_shell
+the docker_shell script.

 Two ways to use docker_shell